 When I was 16-years-old, I had it all mapped out.
 I would go to a top “J” school; graduate; move to Manhattan; become the next Katie Couric; get married and live happily ever after.
 Not necessarily in that order.

 Meanwhile, after 8+ years of sweating or freezing for live shots and reporting on too many tragedies to recall, I traded in my reporter notebooks for a clipboard to take a producer position at West Glen Communications, Inc. Soon after, I started hosting the company’s monthly video magazine show “Health & Home Report.” (www.hhrtv.com) WestGlen went out of business in the summer of 2013, and since then, I’ve had semi-steady work as a producer, but my official title is that of freelancer.
 I’m also a professional voice over artist and have also worked as an on-camera spokesperson for companies including LG, Vanity Fair, Cold-EEZE, KIND Snacks, Alexia Foods and Arnicare.

-As it turns out, throughout my school days, the moves and the marriages, one thing always remained constant – my love for exercise and fitness.
+As it turns out, throughout my school days, the moves, the jobs and the marriages, one thing has always remained constant – my love for exercise.
 (Thank you, Mom and Dad for getting me started in gymnastics at the age of six!)
-On my best and worst days, I can always count on a workout to right whatever ails me.
+On my best and worst days, I can always count on a a good sweat to right whatever ails me.

 In the summer of 2010, I put those passions to the test and began my studies to become certified in the fitness industry.
-Today, I am a Certified Personal Trainer with the National Academy of Sports Medicine (NASM) and a Certified Group Exercise Instructor with the Aerobics & Fitness Association of America (AFAA).
-I am currently making my way through NASM’s Fitness Nutrition Specialist course and hope to add that certificate to my credentials by the start of 2016.
+Today, I maintain my credentials as a Certified Personal Trainer with the National Academy of Sports Medicine (NASM) and a Certified Group Exercise Instructor with the Aerobics & Fitness Association of America (AFAA).
+I most recently obtained NASM’s Fitness Nutrition Specialist certification.

 My lifelong love affair with fitness hasn’t always been easy.
 It’s been filled with more injuries than I care to remember.
-Which is why I started this blog.
+That’s why I started this blog.
 I want to help you avoid making the same mistakes I’ve made on this lifelong journey of staying in shape.
 Together, we can enjoy being active without unnecessary pain and injury.
 I am also here to share another piece of wisdom I’ve gained with age: following a healthy lifestyle means so much more than banging out 60-minutes of cardio every day.
 It involves making mindful food choices, getting enough sleep and taking mental health breaks.
 The bottom line is there are so many elements that factor in to being good to ourselves to help us feel the best we can at any age.

 To my parents, family and friends – thank you for giving me the confidence to finally make this blog, and all that may follow, a reality.
 Whether you’re in your 20s, 30s, 40s or beyond, I hope my anecdotes and tips inspire you to have fun, be fit and feel fabulous!